Feature Deprecations & End of Support

 Email Communication - Armory will send a series of emails leading up to the deprecation to ensure that you have taken or have plans to take complete any required actions to ensure a smooth transition.
 Additionally, any deprecations will be noted in the Armory newsletter.

-In-Person Communication - Armory customers who have an assigned Technical Account Manager and/or an Account Executive will receive a direct communication in addition to general email notifications.
+In-Person Communication - Armory customers who have an assigned Customer Success Manager and/or an Account Executive will receive a direct communication in addition to general email notifications.

 Who do I contact with any questions or concerns?